hashicorp/terraform/website/docs/configuration/functions/log.html.md

 page_title: "log function"
 sidebar_current: "docs-funcs-numeric-log"
 description: |-
-  The log function returns the closest whole number less than or equal to the given value.
+  The log function returns the logarithm of a given number in a given base.
 ---

 # `log` Function

-`log` returns the the logarithm of a given number in a given base.
+`log` returns the logarithm of a given number in a given base.

 ```hcl
 log(number, base)